Morning View

-Morning View is the fourth studio album by American rock band Incubus, released October 23, 2001, through Epic Records.
+Morning View is the fourth studio album by American rock band Incubus, released October 22, 2001, through Epic Records.
 A companion DVD, The Morning View Sessions, was released on May 29, 2002.
 Continuing the move away from nu metal, the album ranges widely from soft to hard rock sounds in the style of alternative rock.
-Morning View was the last Incubus album to feature bassist Alex Katunich.
+Morning View was the last Incubus album to feature bassist Alex Katunich, who left in 2003.

-With the album producing the popular singles "Wish You Were Here" and "Nice to Know You," Morning View generally achieved critical praise and went double-platinum, making it the band's highest selling album.
+With the album producing the popular singles "Wish You Were Here" and "Nice to Know You", Morning View generally achieved critical praise and went double-platinum, making it the band's highest-selling album.
+A rerecorded version of the album, titled Morning View XXIII, was released on May 10, 2024.

 Background and recording

 To record the album, the band lived in Malibu, California, on a street called "Morning View Drive".
 Former bassist Alex Katunich (aka "Dirk Lance") noted that the band had previously "tried to do that for at least the writing portion of Make Yourself, but we didn't have enough clout at the time.
 When we were getting ready to write this one, we knew that we needed to get into a more creative place.
 The idea was to not feel as if you were driving [somewhere] to work on a record.
 You could just get up and it was a natural extension of your day."

 Vocalist Brandon Boyd stated that the band "needed quick access to the beach because we're kinda spoiled brats sometimes.
 We need that outlet.
 At least I do.
 It's nice to write music all day and be like, 'I'm going to take a break, see you guys in two hours.'"
+Katunich claimed that the album's title came from the name of the street where it was recorded.
+Boyd notes that "every time we'd pull into the street we had the view of the ocean and Pacific Coast Highway.
+I got a big creative boner every time I'd show up to the house.
+Every time we'd pull up, DJ Kilmore would be like, 'Ah, Morning View.
+It's time to rock!'"

+In a December 2001 interview, guitarist Mike Einziger talked about the decision to live and record in a house rather than in a conventional studio setting.
+He said, "it defied every criticism from people at the record label and management.
+There were a lot of people who thought it was a recipe for disaster.
+But we wanted to create an ideal environment for us to write and record music in.
+We knew what our goal was going in."